dbca-wa/sdis/docs/source/faq.rst

 Project thumbnails are used as section thumbnails in the annual report and as thumbnails to represent the project online.

+* The thumbnails should use a standard image format, such as JPEG (.jpeg, .jpg) or PNG (.png).
+* The thumbnails should be oriented correctly.
+If the thumbnail stands on its side, edit (rotate) the original file and re-upload.
 * The aspect ratio should be 3:2 to 1:1 (width:height).
 * The horizontal resolution should be at least 600 pixels.
 * The vertical resolution should be at least 600 pixels.